-Marketers promoting a food (or a soft drink) or food supplements, should take the Food Rules into account and note that claims which relate to weight and any claims which directly results in an effect on one’s health are likely to fall under Section 15 of the Code.
+CLA is classed as a food supplement and is therefore subject to the rules set out in Section 15 of the CAP Code.
+Claims which relate to weight and any claims which directly relate to an effect on one’s health are likely to fall under Section 15 of the Code.
 Article 2 of Regulation (EC) 1924/2006 on Nutrition and Health claims made for Foods, defines a health claim as “any claim that states, suggests or implies that a relationship exists between a food category, a food or one of its constituents and health...”

-A health claim for a food should only be made if the claim is "authorised" and listed on the EU Register of nutrition and health claims (15.1).
 The requirements of the regulation are very strict in terms of the permissible wording of health claims.
 Health claims must be presented clearly and without exaggeration.
-The ASA is likely to investigate a complaint about a stated health claim which does not have the same meaning as an authorised claim which is listed on the EU Register.
+The ASA is likely to investigate a complaint about a stated health claim which does not have the same meaning as an authorised claim which is listed on the GB Register.
 Furthermore, a product should be marketed in accordance with the conditions of use for that specific claim.
-There may be some exceptions to this, but in this instance we urge marketers to seek legal advice.

-CAP understands that at present, there are no authorised claims for CLA that exist on EU Register.
-As a result CAP advises marketers to avoid making health claims for CLA and that no direct or implied efficacy claims are made.
+CAP understands that at present, there are no authorised claims for CLA that exist on GB NHC Register.
+As a result, marketers should avoid making health claims for CLA without obtaining legal advice.